Table of contents

 3. Scalability / Flexibility

-As your business grows, your requirements from your customer support software are bound to grow too.
-Good customer support software should be able to scale along with your business in the long run.
+As your business grows, your requirements from your customer support tool are bound to grow too.
+Good software should be able to scale along with your business in the long run.
 It should help you keep up with the growing needs of your customers.

-The software should also be flexible enough to be used across various teams (sales, marketing, and customer service, for instance).
+The software should also be flexible enough to be used across various teams (sales, marketing, and customer support, for instance).

 4. Your business goals

-Every customer service solution comes with its own set of features – not all of which might be necessary for your team.
+Every software comes with its own set of features – not all of which might be necessary for your team.
 You need to pick a solution that caters to your team’s needs and long-term business goals.
-For instance, if you have a lean support team, you’ll need a solution that can automate repeatable tasks — so that the team can spend less time on manual work and more time on delivering memorable customer experiences.
+For instance, if you have a lean support team, you’ll need a solution that can automate repeatable tasks — so that the team can spend less time on manual work and more time on delivering memorable service experiences.

-Make sure your helpdesk software includes all essential features such as a comprehensive dashboard, an inbuilt ticketing system, live chat support, and efficient reporting.
+Ensure your helpdesk software includes all essential features, such as a comprehensive dashboard, an inbuilt ticketing system, live chat support, and efficient reporting.
 Here are some mistakes to avoid while purchasing customer support software.

 Now that we’ve gone over the importance of customer service software and the factors you need to consider before investing in one, let’s look at the top eight solutions for SMBs:

-If a major part of your customer communication takes place through email and live chat, then Hiver would be a great support solution to consider for your business.
+If a significant part of your customer communication takes place through email and live chat, then Hiver would be an excellent support solution for your business.
 Hiver is the world’s first helpdesk built for Google Workspace.
-It has an easy learning curve and an intuitive set of features that provide an efficient way to manage all customer emails, right from Gmail – a tool you’re already familiar with.
+It has an easy learning curve and an intuitive set of features that efficiently manage all customer emails right from Gmail – a tool you’re already familiar with.

 Features you’ll love:

 Freshdesk is one of the most popular customer support software solutions in the market.
 It’s known for its simple interface and ease of use.
 Every member of your support team can keep track of incoming support tickets and their status, and stay in the know about who’s handling which ticket.
-Freshdesk offers multi-channel customer support across channels like email, phone, chat, and social media, in 26 distinct dialects.
+Freshdesk offers multichannel customer support across communication channels like email, phone, chat, and social media in 26 distinct dialects.
 It also comes with self-service features like a knowledge base and support forums.

 Features you’ll love:

-- With its parent-child ticketing feature, you can resolve complex customer issues by splitting them into smaller tickets
+- With its parent-child ticketing feature, you can resolve complex customer issues by splitting them into more minor tickets.

-- Its intelligent ticket assignment feature allows you to assign tickets to agents based on their current workload or skill
+- Its intelligent ticket assignment feature allows you to assign tickets to service agents based on their current workload or skill.

-- It comes with a lot of customizations in features for workflows, customer portals, agent roles, and more
+- It comes with many customization features for workflows, customer portals, agent roles, and more.

 Pricing: Freshdesk offers a free 21-day trial with all its features.
 It has a free starter pack for unlimited agents but with limited features.
 Its Growth plans start at $15 per agent per month.

-The tool comes with features like easy ticket assignment and tracking, powerful automation, SLA management, community forums, and a knowledge base.
+The tool includes easy ticket assignment and tracking features, powerful automation, SLA management, community forums, and a knowledge base.

 Zendesk is one of the pioneers in the helpdesk space, but it’s costlier and more complex to set up than other software in its category.